Mid-Strength Beer Benefits: Does Switching to 3% Help?

 Less Liver Load

-Your liver processes alcohol at a fixed rate, roughly one unit per hour.
+Your liver oxidises alcohol at a fixed rate, roughly one unit per hour.
 Lower-strength drinks mean less queuing up for processing, less stress on the organ, faster return to baseline.

 Better Sleep

 Alcohol disrupts sleep architecture even at moderate levels.
-You fall asleep faster but sleep worse, with less REM and more waking in the night.
+You fall asleep faster but sleep worse: REM is suppressed in the first half of the night, and the second half breaks up with more waking.
 Less alcohol means less disruption.
-You might actually feel rested.

 Clearer Mornings

 The difference between three pints at 5% and three pints at 3% is noticeable the next day.
-Not the difference between hangover and no hangover necessarily, but between foggy and functional.
+Not necessarily the difference between hangover and no hangover, but between foggy and functional.

 Lower Long-Term Risk